|

-Copyright (c) 2001-2012 Bryan Eggers |
+Copyright (c) 2001-2011 Bryan Eggers |

 The 2007 Chick-fil-A Cow calendar is available through mid January at participating Chick-fil-A restaurants Over the years, Chick-fil-A's "Eat Mor Chikin" Cows have taken on some entertaining roles as stars of the chain's annual Cow Calendar - from super heroes to secret agents to television stars.
 For the 10th edition of the Atlanta-based chain's calendar, The Good, The Bad & The Hairy, the Cows are donning boots, spurs, lassos and 10-gallon hats for some rootin'-tootin' western-themed fun.
 Each month in the calendar depicts a scene in the American West with the Chick-fil-A Cows doing what they do best -- trying to save their own hides by fighting for a burger-free frontier.
 Stars of the 2007 calendar include 12 free-range cowpokes, such as "Bessie James," "The Porterhouse Boys," "Gristley Adams" and "Sacowgewa."
 In addition to the entertaining images, the calendars also include $28 in monthly food and beverage coupons.
-Priced at $5, the 2007 calendar is available through mid January at participating Chick-fil-A restaurants throughout the country (while supplies last) and online at www.chick-fil-a.com.
+Priced at $5, the 2007 calendar is available through mid January at participating Chick-fil-A restaurants throughout the country (while supplies last) and online at .
 "The continued success of our calendar after 10 years is owed almost exclusively to the widespread and ongoing popularity of our Eat Mor Chikin Cows," said Steve Robinson, Chick-fil-A's senior vice president of marketing.
+The excitement around the Cow calendar each year serves as proof that more customers than ever are heeding the Cows' advice.
+Since the Cow campaign debuted in 1995, Chick-fil-A sales have more than quadrupled, from just over $500 million in 1995 to already $2 billion-plus this year.
+The success of the annual calendar is also an example of the Cow's popularity.
+After circulating some 337,000 copies of its first calendar in 1998, the overwhelming popularity of the calendar series has prompted Chick-fil-A to produce more than 1.3 million copies of the 2007 western-themed calendars.
+With system-wide sales of more than $1.975 billion in 2005, Atlanta-based Chick-fil-A, Inc. is the nation's second-largest quick-service chicken restaurant chain (based on sales), with more than 1,240 restaurants in 38 states and Washington, D.C.
+Chick-fil-A serves nutritious and freshly prepared food products in malls, free-standing units, drive-thru outlets, Chick-fil-A Dwarf House and Truett's Grill full-service restaurants, and through licensed outlets in college campuses, hospitals, airports, and other sites.
+More information about Chick-fil-A is available on the chain's website at . |

 |